captn3m0/captn3m0.github.com/pages/dns-privacy.md

 - The resolver operates in the Karnataka State Jurisdiction of India, and may be specifically required by law to block or filter specific domains.
 - Any domains blocked or filtered because of law enforcement requests will be listed at [/dns/blocked.txt](/dns/blocked.txt).
 - The domain blocklist above will maintain a log of when particular domains are added and removed from the blocklist.
 It will also document which resolver the block applies to, and if possible (to the extent allowed by law), publish the corresponding Law Enforcement order.
-- Accurate NXDOMAIN responses for absent domains will be provided.
+- Accurate `NXDOMAIN` responses for absent domains will be provided.

 # Operating Principles

 I (Abhay Rana) run this resolver with your Privacy and Security in mind.
 I'm an InfoSec professional with enough experience to do this safely.
-The resolver runs out of [Digital Ocean Data center in Bangalore][do], which is colocated with [NetMagic IT Services Private Limited][nm] in [Electronic City Bangalore][ecity].
+The resolver runs out of [Digital Ocean Bangalore Region][do], which is colocated with [NetMagic IT Services Private Limited][nm] in [Electronic City Bangalore][ecity].
 The Data Center is both SOC1 and SOC2 certified.

 The resolver is co-located on a Droplet that runs a few other personal webservices.